SystemsApproach/security/infra.rst

 protocol designers.

-If you need a refesher on how DNS operates, see the section in our main textbook listed below.
+If you need a refresher on how DNS operates, see the section in our main textbook listed below.
 DNS queries and responses are sent between name servers as UDP datagrams, unprotected by encryption or authentication.
 Thus, the recipient of a DNS response is unable to determine who sent it—just because it looks like a reply to the query doesn't mean it came from the server to which the query was sent.
 Nor can the recipient establish whether it contains valid information.
-And it turns out to be relatively easy to send false reponses to DNS requests that can fool the recipients.
+And it turns out to be relatively easy to send false responses to DNS requests that can fool the recipients.
 Because of the way DNS caches responses, the impact of such false information can be widespread.